-Throughout the series of sessions at Plastics Recycling 2017, speakers offered examples of opportunities for sector growth.
+Throughout the series of sessions at the Plastics Recycling 2017 conference, speakers offered examples of opportunities for sector growth.
 But they also made it clear that capitalizing on such potential for profits will require innovation and fearlessness among plastics recycling firms.

-In the conference’s markets session on March 7, for example, analyst John Maddox of SBA CCI noted that while soft drink consumption is dropping in North America, more PET packaging is showing up in fast-growing beverage categories like ready-to-drink coffee and dairy drinks.
+In the conference’s markets session, for example, analyst John Maddox of SBA CCI noted that while soft drink consumption is dropping in North America, more PET packaging is showing up in fast-growing beverage categories like ready-to-drink coffee and dairy drinks.

 Reclaiming facilities won’t be able to depend on their tried and true systems to capture these containers, however.